BREEDERS AWARD PROGRAM

 The Committee shall oversee and enforce all of the rules, regulations, and requirements governing the BAP.
 They shall maintain a complete and accurate record of the award criteria and point standings, verify and award points to qualifying members, make appropriate awards to qualified members, and review the rules, regulations, and requirements at least once a year for possible improvements.

 The BAP Chairman is responsible for presiding over the BAP Committee and administering the BAP on a day-to-day basis.
 All BAP spawning reports, questions, and suggested changes regarding the BAP ultimately come to the Chairman.
-Therefore, the Chairman may be contacted at , by phone, by personal email, or by personal message through the PVAS forum.
+Therefore, the Chairman may be contacted at email@example.com, by phone, by personal email, or by personal message through the PVAS forum.

 The BAP recognizes members according to their accomplishments.
 It is structured to promote collaboration, not competition.
 Members attain achievement levels and awards based on the number of points earned towards different breeding objectives.
 Members will be awarded points only once per species, subspecies, or variant.
 All points earned are cumulative over an indefinite period of time.
 Points are awarded as described in the Point Schedule for the successful spawning and rearing of species and sub-species based on the level of difficulty.